 The sections that follow will introduce you to:

-Initiative Card appears when you click on the Initiatives tab.
-It gives you a general overview of your initiative including its overall status, total budget, total benefits plan and duration.
+The Initiative card gives you a general overview of your initiative including its overall status, total budget, total benefits plan and duration.

 On top of the card, you will see the name link.
 Under the name, you will see the initiative classification, Amplify ID and Amplify Index.